trimstray/test-your-sysadmin-skills/README.md

 Well, the most likely difference is that you still have to do an actual lookup of localhost somewhere.

-If you use <code>127.0.0.1</code>, then (intelligent) software will just turn that directly into an IP address and use it.
-Some implementations of <code>gethostbyname</code> will detect the dotted format (and presumably the equivalent IPv6 format) and not do a lookup at all.
+If you use `127.0.0.1`, then (intelligent) software will just turn that directly into an IP address and use it.
+Some implementations of `gethostbyname` will detect the dotted format (and presumably the equivalent IPv6 format) and not do a lookup at all.

 Otherwise, the name has to be resolved.
-And there's no guarantee that your hosts file will actually be used for that resolution (first, or at all) so <code>localhost</code> may become a totally different IP address.
+And there's no guarantee that your hosts file will actually be used for that resolution (first, or at all) so `localhost` may become a totally different IP address.

 By that I mean that, on some systems, a local hosts file can be bypassed.
-The <code>host.conf</code> file controls this on Linux (and many other Unices).
+The **host.conf** file controls this on Linux (and many other Unices).

 If you use a unix domain socket it'll be slightly faster than using TCP/IP (because of the less overhead you have).
-Windows is using TCP/IP as a default, whereas Linux tries to use a Unix Domain Socket if you choose localhost and TCP/IP if you take <code>127.0.0.1</code>.
+Windows is using TCP/IP as a default, whereas Linux tries to use a Unix Domain Socket if you choose localhost and TCP/IP if you take `127.0.0.1`.

 Useful resources: